Dynamic Capacity overview

 • An agent has a configured capacity of 3 slots.

-• He currently has 2 'active' conversations which consume a full slot each, and one 'inactive' conversation which consumes 0.1 of a slot.
+• The agent currently has 2 'active' conversations which consume a full slot each, and one 'inactive' conversation which consumes 0.1 of a slot.
 In total he has 2.1 "busy" slots.

-• He will still be able to receive an additional incoming 'active' conversation due to the extra 0.5 slot.
+• The agent will still be able to receive an additional incoming 'active' conversation due to the extra 0.5 slot.

 • After accepting the incoming conversation his busy slots count will be 3.1 - exceeding the maximum configured number of slots.